 World Wide Hearing (WWH) is an offshoot of the World Health Organization (WHO).

-3dp4me will manage the 3D printing lab in Jordan.
+3DP4ME will 3D print ear molds for hearing aids and manage the 3D printing lab in Jordan.

-3dp4me intends to raise the funds for the lab, staff, materials, and training.
-The purpose is to establish and cultivate a reproducible, non-profit, business model leveraging 3D printing and 3D scanning technology.
+3DP4ME intends to raise the funds for the lab, staff, materials, and training.
+The purpose is to establish and cultivate a reproducible, non-profit, sustainable model leveraging 3D printing and 3D ear scanning technology.

 Read more details in the pdf below.